KutalVolkan/Real-Estate-Price-Prediction-Project/README.md

 - Our base model will be Linear Regression
 - We will use k-fold Cross-Validation to measure accuracy of our Linear Regression model
 - Finding the best model via GridSearchCV

+### Note: Feature Engineering and Model Building code should be uploaded until 1.March 2021